 Don't spend any more money with the scammers.
 You don't need any more debt and stress.
 Call us now at 678-215-4106 for a free case evaluation.
 Let's talk about getting you a fresh financial start!

 YOU NEED A PLAN

 People tell us that the worst part of having financial issues is the uncertainty.
 Which bills are coming next?
 When is the next collection agent going to call and harass you?
 Am I going to be sued?
 Will my wages be garnished?
 Is my bank account safe from judgments or a levy?
 Will someone foreclose on our house?
 How am I going to buy food if we run out of money?
 What am I going to do?

 If you ignore the problem you allow your creditors and their debt collectors to take control of the situation, and as you may already know, the collectors can be mean and ruthless.
 They're actually paid to be mean and ruthless!

 Where are the bankruptcy courts located?

 Bankruptcy is provided for in the United States Constitution and bankruptcy law is federal law, although there are some state components.
-The bankruptcy courts in the Northern District of Georgia are located in four different locations.
+The Northern District of Georgia bankruptcy courts are located in four different locations.
 These courts are located in: